kgwstat/covcomp/README.md

 ```
 Compln(Cov, Omega, VectorOfTuning)
 ```
-Here `VectorIfTuning` is a vector of integers which serve as truncation parameters in the matrix multiplication involved.
+Here `VectorOfTuning` is a vector of integers which serve as truncation parameters in the matrix multiplication involved.
 Naturally, the length of this vector should be at least *m-1* when we are dealing with an *m*-serrated domain Ω.
 2. For automatic choice of truncation parameters in accordance with the fraction of variance explained (FVE) criterion:
 ```
 ComplnFVE(Cov, Omega, FVE)